SAIL-UA/okn-page/04-knowledge-graph-database.md

 ## Prerequisites

-Here are the tools used in the Knowledge Graph Database design and construction tasks:
+The following tools are essential for the design and construction of the Knowledge Graph Database:

-- **PostgreSQL**: A relational database used for storing the knowledge graph.
-Please refer to the official documentation for installation and usage: [PostgreSQL Official Documentation](https://www.postgresql.org/download/)
+- **PostgreSQL**: A relational database system used for storing the knowledge graph.
+For installation and usage instructions, please refer to the official documentation: [PostgreSQL Official Documentation](https://www.postgresql.org/download/).

 - **pgAdmin 4**: A desktop administration tool for managing PostgreSQL databases.
-It provides an intuitive interface for performing database tasks such as querying, schema management, and database maintenance.
-The built-in ERD (Entity-Relationship Diagram) tool is used for visualizing and designing the database schema.
+It offers an intuitive interface for tasks such as querying, schema management, and database maintenance.
+The built-in ERD (Entity-Relationship Diagram) tool is utilized for visualizing and designing the database schema.

+Detailed database design can be accessed here: [NSDUH ERD V0.1](https://github.com/SAIL-UA/OKN/blob/main/database/ERD/database_v0_1.pgerd) (open with the pgAdmin 4 ERD tool).

+The SQL statements for creating the tables are available here: [NSDUH SQL Statements for Table Creation](https://github.com/SAIL-UA/OKN/blob/main/database/ERD/okn_nsduh.sql).

+> **Note:**
+> We are continuously introducing new datasets, and the database table design is evolving as well.
+The current version may not reflect the latest updates, but we will ensure continuous improvements and updates over time.

 ## Introduction